Are you going to Sri Lanka? Are you interested in incredible safaris? Read this guide to see how you can experience an amazing Sri Lanka Safari!

 For Sri Lankan Leopards

 Yala national park is the best and Wilpattu national park is a close second.
 If you really just want to see a leopard then go to Yala, if you are going to be staying for a few days and maybe going on a couple of safaris in one location, then I highly recommend Wilpattu for Sri Lankan leopards because of its superior natural beauty.
+Book here for the best tour of Yala.

 For Asian Elephants

 I reckon Udawalawe national park is the best because there are fewer jeeps there than Minneriya national park and this means you get a much more personal experience with the animals.
 Having fewer jeeps is also much better for the elephants themselves so that’s a huge bonus.
+Book here for the best Udawalawe safari.

 For The Most Comfortable Safari